SYMS: Summer Youth Music School

 Before June 1st, please add the lesson to your shopping cart when first registering for SYMS.

-If your registration is already completed, a lesson may be added using the following links:
+If your registration is already completed, a lesson may be added using the following links.
+Please do not enroll in a lesson using these links if you already did so upon enrollment.

 Convocation is a full camp meeting each day which all students must attend.
 Important information and announcements are made at these meetings.
 The evening convocation at the beginning of SYMS is when students receive group assignments and sign up for classes.
 All other convocations are in the morning before rehearsals and classes begin.